niemopen/niem-naming-design-rules/ndr6src.md

 </xs:sequence>
 <xs:attribute ref="ex:aProperty" use="required"/>
 ```
-<figcaption><a name="fig4-9">Figure 4-9: HasProperty object in CMF and XSD</a></figcaption>
+<figcaption><a name="fig4-12">Figure 4-12: PropertyAssociation object in CMF and XSD</a></figcaption>

-The following table shows the mapping between HasProperty representations in CMF and XSD.
+The following table shows the mapping between PropertyAssociation representations in CMF and XSD.

 | CMF | XSD |
 | --- | --- |